jh3nd3rs0n/jargyle/README.md

 - `--enter-external-client-socks5-user-pass`

-The command line option `--external-client-socks5-user-pass` requires that the actual username be followed by a colon character (`:`) followed by the the actual password.
+The command line option `--external-client-socks5-user-pass` requires an actual username followed by a colon character (`:`) followed by an actual password.

 Partial command line example: